How your small business can save energy during the summer

 Market competition means there may be more cost-effective energy deals available.
 Here at Bionic, we compare business energy suppliers and find a contract that's better tailored to your business's needs and usage patterns.

-Are energy prices supposed to go down at any point?
+Are energy prices supposed to go down in 2026?

 Forecasting energy prices can be difficult, as they depend on many variables, and the recent market volatility makes it nearly impossible to tell what could happen next.

-Despite the promising fall in prices this year, short-term fluctuations are still likely to be influenced by the factors mentioned above, and energy bills overall are still higher than they used to be before the COVID-19 pandemic.
+Despite a levelling off of prices in 2025, short-term fluctuations can never be ruled out due to the factors mentioned above.
+Energy bills overall are still higher than they used to be before the COVID-19 pandemic.

 And the way energy is bought and sold means that a drop in wholesale prices (the rates suppliers pay for the energy they sell to you) won't immediately be passed on.